dev7355608/perfect-vision/README.md

 *Dim (Bright) Vision in Darkness* controls what dim (bright) vision looks like in darkness, i.e., in areas that are not illuminated by light sources. *Dim (Bright) Vision in Dim Light* controls how dim (bright) vision interacts with dim light, i.e., if dim light becomes bright light or not.

 *Scene Darkness* is the level of darkness in areas without light sources.
-It's the darkness controlled by *Darkness Level* in the scene configuration. *Total Darkness* means no vision.
+It's the darkness controlled by *Darkness Level* in the scene configuration. *Total Darkness* means no vision at all.

 Select an option with *monochrome* to create vision without color in darkness.
 It's grayscale vision as long as the *Monochrome Vision Color* is white.
+If the scene's *Darkness Level* is 0, it looks the same as it would with non-*monochrome* vision.
+But as the *Darkness Level* increases the saturation decreases accordingly.

 #### Foundry VTT